joe-lynch/intelligent-agents/README.md

 This folder contains *rover.jar* which is where the whole environment of the scenarios is defined.

 #### aiLibs
-This folder contains all the Java classes that the agents use, such as
+This folder contains all the Java classes that the agents use, such as updating coordinates, performing A* search navigation, adding obstacle coordinates, etc.

 ### More information
 For more information about getting started with Jason [see here](http://jason.sourceforge.net/mini-tutorial/getting-started/).